 - 1. Click on the eth0 interface (eth0 is the wired interface) - 2.
-Select DHCP if you want your router to assign the IP address, select Static if you want to assign the IP address yourself.
-(Static is recommended) - 3.
-If you selected the Static option, enter your IP address, the Netmask should usually be 255.255.255.0 (it should be the same as your show or home network router) and will usually get filled in automatically. - 4.
-If you are using both network interfaces (wlan0 and eth0) such as connecting to your home network through Wi-Fi and connecting to a controller or switch through the eth0 interface then make sure the Gateway on the eth0 interface is left blank while the Gateway on the wlan0 interface is set to your home (or show) Wi-Fi router (only one interface should have a gateway defined all other interfaces should leave the gateway blank). - 5.
-If you selected the Static option and are not using the wlan0 interface, the Gateway will be the IP address of your home or show router and will usually get filled in, but make sure it is correct. - 6.
-After you made sure that you have the correct Gateway address, click on Update Interface. - 7.
+Select Static if you want to assign the IP address yourself, select DHCP if you want your router to assign the IP address. (refer to Network Considerations for more information.) - Note: If you use DHCP, then the Host Name and DNS server is important to be configured correctly. - 3.
+If you selected the Static option, enter your IP address, this address must be unique to this device interface. - 4.
+The Netmask for most consumer networks is 255.255.255.0 (it should be the same as your show or home network router. - 5.
+The Gateway will be the IP address of your home or show router and will usually get filled in, but make sure it is correct.

+Note: If you are using both network interfaces (wlan0 and eth0) such as connecting to your home network through Wi-Fi and connecting to a controller or switch through the eth0 interface then make sure the Gateway on the eth0 interface is left blank while the Gateway on the wlan0 interface is set to your home (or show) Wi-Fi router (only one interface should have a gateway defined, all other interfaces should leave the gateway blank).

+After you make sure that you have the correct Gateway address, click on Update Interface.

 The Restart Network button will appear.
 Do Not click on the Restart Network button.

+Click on the Host & DNS Settings Button